-Due to COVID-19, all lessons had to take place on-line over Zoom or Google Meet.
-The NSP prepared new on-line PowerPoint-based watershed education curriculum for 5th grade students.
-Curriculum covered drinking water and stormwater infrastructure, local water resources, wastewater systems, water conservation, and stormwater pollution prevention techniques.
-Curriculum was designed and adapted with input from teachers in participating schools and aligned with the MA 5PthP grade science curriculum standards.
-The program was delivered at the individual classroom level over the course of one or two 60-minute on-line visits by a watershed educator.
-The educator also provided teachers with follow up materials to share with students and their families.
+Due to COVID-19, most of the fall 2021 lessons took place on-line over Zoom or Google Meet.
+The NSP prepared on-line PowerPoint-based program presentation that covered drinking water and stormwater infrastructure, local water resources, wastewater systems, water conservation, and stormwater pollution prevention techniques.
+As in previous years, the curriculum aligned with the MA 5th grade science curriculum standards.
+By March 2022, the NSP was presenting the program in-person.
 Targeted Audience: Residents Responsible Department/Parties: DPW Operations Measurable Goal(s):

 Reach 100% of addresses in participating towns, including those who do not use social media or follow town government communication channels.
-Message Date(s): Due to COVID, the Town of Medfield has scheduled the actual training sessions for PY4.
-Message Completed for: Appendix F Requirements Appendix H Requirements Was this message different than what was proposed in your NOI?
+In Medfield, the PY4 program was delivered at the individual classroom level over the course of two 45-60-minute visits by a watershed educator.
+The educator also provided teachers with follow up materials to share with students and their families.
+Message Date(s): September 2021 through June 2022 (school year) Message Completed for: Appendix F Requirements Appendix H Requirements Was this message different than what was proposed in your NOI?
 Yes No If yes, describe why the change was made: